Before you start doing any complicated cartoon drawings, try copying the simple little outlines on this page to warm up your drawing hand.

 Here's a thumbs up for comics and cartoons!

 The old barn drawing was so easy to draw and it took no time at all.
 This example shows how to reduce subjects into a few simple lines and then easily convert them into a cartoony style.

 I saw this old shed in a book that I was flicking through, so I grabbed the nearest pencil and copied it as I was standing beside the table.
 I didn't want to lose the urge to draw it so there was no time to get comfortable!

 It makes me feel great to see drawings like this emerge from my pencil -- it wasn't labored over, the feeling I had was more like freedom to see what happened.

 If barns and old buildings appeal to you, here are some more old barn drawings for study purposes.

 If you have always wanted to produce some cartoon drawings, please give it a go - and just remember to keep it simple.
 Exaggerate the features, put in a few scribbly lines here and there, and you've done it!

 Use your imagination or look around you for ideas on what to include in your sketches.
 There is no harm in keeping reference pictures for future ideas.

-This recipe site has some great ideas to help entertain the young ones plus fun to be had for everyone.
+To help keep the young ones entertained, this recipe site has some great ideas plus fun to be had for everyone.